-The main purpose of the Overview is to provide a comprehensive summary of the most recent indicators of the health and current health status of Australia’s Indigenous people1.
-It has been prepared by the Australian Indigenous HealthInfoNet as a part of our contributions to 'closing the gap' in health between Indigenous people and other Australians by making relevant, high quality knowledge and information easily accessible to policy makers, health service providers, program managers, clinicians, researchers, students and the general community.
+The main purpose of the Overview is to provide a comprehensive summary of the most recent indicators of the health and current health status of Australia's Aboriginal and Torres Strait Islanders peoples.1 It has been prepared by the Australian Indigenous HealthInfoNet as a part of our contribution to 'closing the gap' in health between Aboriginal and Torres Strait Islander people and other Australians by making relevant, high quality knowledge and information easily accessible to policy makers, health service providers, other health professionals including Health workers, program managers, clinicians, researchers, students and the general community.

-The initial sections of this Overview provide information about the context of Indigenous health, Indigenous population, and various measures of population health status.
-Most of the subsequent sections about specific health conditions comprise an introduction about the condition and evidence of the current burden of the condition among Indigenous people.
-Where available and appropriate; information is provided for each state and territory and for demographics such as gender and age.
+The initial sections of this Overview provide information about the context of Aboriginal and Torres Strait Islander health, Aboriginal and Torres Strait Islander population, and various measures of population health status.
+Most of the subsequent sections about specific health conditions comprise an introduction about the condition and evidence of the current burden of the condition among Aboriginal and Torres Strait Islander people.
+Information is provided for state and territories and for demographics such as gender and age when it is available and appropriate.

-While it provides a comprehensive review of key indicators across a range of health topics, it is beyond the scope of the Overview to provide detailed information on other aspects, such as the availability and use of services (including barriers to their use) and strategies and policies related to specific health topics.
+While the Overview provides a comprehensive review of key indicators across a range of health topics, it is beyond the scope to provide detailed information on other aspects, such as the availability and use of services (including barriers to their use) and strategies and policies related to specific health topics.
 Interested readers should refer to the topic-specific reviews that are available on the HealthInfoNet's website.
-Additional, more in depth, information about the topics summarised in this Overview is included in the corresponding sections of the HealthInfoNet's website (www.healthinfonet.ecu.edu.au ).
+Additional, more in depth, information about the topics summarised in this Overview is included in the corresponding sections of the HealthInfoNet's website (www.healthinfonet.ecu.edu.au).

 We welcome your comments and feedback about the Overview.